 Do we get enough vitamin B12?

 Vegans, people who follow a plant-based diet, and older people have higher risk of vitamin B12 deficiency.
 Plant-based foods aren’t good dietary sources of vitamin B12.
 According to studies, vegans receive only 0.4 mcg of vitamin B12 from food.
-On the contrary, meat eaters receive around 7.2 mcg of vitamin B12 a day.
+On the contrary, meat eaters receive around 7.2 mcg of vitamin B12 from diet a day.